 You can’t usually use your private medical insurance for cosmetic surgery but you can pay directly for your Breast Enlargement Surgery treatment.
-We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are able to use your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital.
+We offer competitive, fixed price packages as well as the ability to spread the cost of your treatment over a number of months.
+If you are able to use your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.

 - Specialist Physiotherapy and nursing teams

 - Little or no waiting time